ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 1. Rust (1 bonus point from sufficient implementation, and we offer [a starter project](rust_example), with a lot of working functionality, to compensate for the initial difficulty of the language.)
 2. Other strongly typed memory-safe languages (typically less efficient because of the dynamic memory management) (Swift ([ARC-based](https://en.wikipedia.org/wiki/Automatic_Reference_Counting)), Go, Java, C#, etc.)
 3. Programming C++ with [modern features](https://learn.microsoft.com/en-us/cpp/cpp/welcome-back-to-cpp-modern-cpp?view=msvc-170) (Unique pointers etc.), [Zig](https://ziglang.org/), or other native languages with some memory safety properties.
-High performance and control-level with some risk of memory issues.
+High performance and control level with some risk of memory issues.
 4. Weakly typed scripting languages (Python, Ruby, PHP, JavaScript) or risky languages, C, basic C++, and Assembly, **are not allowed this time**.
 While the scripting languages can provide memory-safe code, they are typically inefficient, and increase the likelihood of other bugs as a result of weak types.